 Salbunara and Biševska Luka are anchorages on the northwestern coast of the island of Biševo, 4 NM sailing southwest from Komiža ( Island Vis).
-Biševo is an island located in the center of the Dalmatian archipelago, with population of 19 people.
-Untouched nature, crystal clear sea, uncrowded – recipe for completely relaxed sailing vacation.
+Biševo is an island located in the center of the Dalmatian archipelago, with a population of 19 people.
+Untouched nature, crystal clear sea, uncrowded – a recipe for a completely relaxed sailing vacation.
 Due to its geographical position, the island of Biševo is mainly exposed to high waves and strong winds from the west, but also south and north.
-Quiet sea is relatively rare.
-On the island of Biševo there is no water supply network nor the drainage system, which is one of the main reason for the continued depopulation.
-Most of the inhabitants moved to nearby Komiža, and have remained attached to their island where they still have vineyards and olive groves, and where they mainly reside during the the summer.
+The calm sea is relatively rare.
+On the island of Biševo there is no water supply network nor the drainage system, which is one of the main reasons for the continued depopulation.
+Most of the inhabitants moved to nearby Komiža and have remained attached to their island where they still have vineyards and olive groves and where they mainly reside during the summer.

 Once visiting the island of Biševo, unavoidable stop is the natural phenomenon Blue Cave ( Modra špilja) and Monk Seal Cave ( Medviđa špilja), both on the eastern side of the island.

 In Biševska Luka, you can find two smaller restaurants (Konoba).

 Seabed: sand, rocks Wind protection: From all winds, except not quite well from the NE

 On the northern coast of the island of Vis, west of the port of Vis deeply cut into the island is Rogačić port.
 Rogačić port is well protected from all winds and consists of two bays, the narrower and longer one.
 On the west side is Parja bay.
 The other is Rogačić cove, which is slightly more open to the NE.